covering/happy_friday/README.md

-# happy_friday
+# The Happy Friday Way

 Happy Friday: a way to write irrational business api as an extensible workflow system, providing super strong readability and maintainability.
 This is an explanation, and a demo.
+And

-And this is the way, of happy Friday.
+This is the way.